-The aim of this leaflet is to give you information about injection treatments and to answer some questions that you may have.
-Please note that things may be different depending on which injection is being undertaken.
-Your doctor will be able to explain fully what to expect and describe your procedure and the risks in detail.
+The aim of this leaflet is to give you information about trigger point injections and to answer some questions that you may have.
+Please note that places may do things differently.
+Your doctor will be able to explain fully what to expect.